Megan Bayne: Independent circuit (2017–present)

 Doheny made her professional wrestling debut in Ohio Valley Wrestling in November 2017.
 She worked for OVW until 2023, winning the OVW Women's Championship once.
 She dropped the title to Max the Impaler at OVW TV #1055 on October 29, 2019.
 Due to OVW holding developmental partnerships with Impact Wrestling, Doheny competed at Impact Wrestling/OVW Outbreak on February 21, 2020, where she unsuccessfully challenged Jessicka Havok, Jordynne Grace and Kiera Hogan in a four-way match.
-Bayne performed sporadically for All Elite Wrestling from 2021 to 2023, mainly on Dark and Elevation.
+She would tear her ACL in early 2022 and miss the remainder of the year.

 Doheny also worked in the American independent scene.
-On July 31, 2021, during the sixth ECWA Women's Super 8 Tournament, she defeated Ashley D'Amboise to win the tournament at the finals., she would tear her ACL in early 2022 and miss the remainder of the year.
+On July 31, 2021, during the sixth ECWA Women's Super 8 Tournament, she defeated Ashley D'Amboise to win the tournament at the finals.
+She would tear her ACL in early 2022 and miss the remainder of the year.

+All Elite Wrestling (2021–2023)

+Bayne made her All Elite Wrestling (AEW) debut on the May 4, 2021 episode of Dark, where she lost to Big Swole.
+From 2021 to 2023, Bayne continued appearing in AEW, mainly on Dark and Elevation.